 ICD-10 Codes in South Africa: A Doctor's Guide to Clean Medical Aid Claims

-Every claim submitted to a South African medical scheme must carry a valid ICD-10 diagnosis code — and 'valid' means valid in South Africa's ICD-10 Master Industry Table, not in a US code list.
-This guide covers why the code on the claim matters as much as the treatment, the WHO-versus-ICD-10-CM trap behind many avoidable rejections, how the Master Industry Table works, and how to check a code before it costs you a resubmission.
+Every claim submitted to a South African medical scheme must carry a valid ICD-10 diagnosis code, and 'valid' means valid in South Africa's ICD-10 Master Industry Table, not in a US code list.
+This guide covers why the code on the claim matters as much as the treatment, the WHO-versus-ICD-10-CM trap behind many avoidable rejections, how the Master Industry Table works, and what a wrong code costs the practice and the patient.

 Why ICD-10 coding matters for every South African medical aid claim